This topic lists the tools that ALM Octane integrates with at various stages of your application's lifecycle.

 |Other CI servers||For CI servers not listed above, build your own plugin in Java using the CI Plugin SDK for ALM Octane available on GitHub.|

-For a list of functionalities supported by each CI server integration, see Functionality supported by CI integrations.
+For functionality supported by CI server integration, see Functionality supported by CI integrations.

 ALM Octane incorporates tests and results from various sources into the overall product and release data.